zork9/pygame-pyZeldaII/README.txt

-- z,x buttons (talk & fight with sword)
+- z,x buttons (jump & fight with sword)
 - arrows movement
+- t button (talk, do not talk)